aiven/aiven-docs/docs/products/opensearch/howto/setup-cross-cluster-replication-opensearch.md

 ```

 Run `terraform apply` to apply the changes.
-After the changes are applied, the follower cluster transitions to a standalone service.
+After the changes are applied, the follower service transitions to a standalone service.

 </TabItem>
 </Tabs>